 Network and Space Systems

 This business includes electronic and information solutions; strategic missile and defense systems; satellites and other space and intelligence systems; and space exploration activities.
 Key programs include:

 Electronic & Information Solutions:

-- Command, Control and Communications Solutions (C3 Solutions) spans ground Command and Control (C2), airborne Command, Control & Communications (C3), integrated networks and tactical systems, micro sat payloads and advanced communications.
-Included in C3 Solutions are the Family of Beyond Line-of-Sight Terminals (FAB-T) and Combat Survivor Evader Locator (CSEL) programs.
+- C3 Solutions provides ground Command and Control (C2), airborne Command, Control and Communications (C3), integrated networks and tactical systems,and advanced communications.
+Programs include the Family of Advanced Beyond Line-of-Sight Terminals (FAB-T) and the Combat Survivor Evader Locator (CSEL) radio.

-- Mission Operations (MO) integrates, deploys, transitions, operates and sustains satellite ground systems supporting Intelligence Community, U.S. Department of Defense, and civil and commercial customers.
-Capabilities include operations and sustainment of advanced intelligence, navigation, communication and space science satellite systems such as national security, GPS II and Iridium programs.
+- Mission Operations integrates, deploys, transitions, operates and sustains satellite ground systems supporting Intelligence Community, U.S. Department of Defense, and civil and commercial customers for mission success.
+Mission Operations provides extensive expertise in space C2 and space situational awareness.

 Strategic Missile & Defense Systems: